govtrack/boundaries_us/README.rst

 Not Using Maps?
 ---------------

-You should comment out the boundaries.map_urls entry in urls.py.
+You should comment out the maps.urls entry in urls.py.
 The map tile generating view is computationally expensive, so you shouldn't expose it if you aren't going to implement caching.